baggepinnen/MonteCarloMeasurements.jl/docs/src/comparison.md

 ```@raw html
 <object type="text/html" data="../parabola.html" style="width:100%;height:450px;"></object>
 ```
 as we can see, the linear method outputs a Dirac distribution (no uncertainty) at $x=0$, while there should clearly be a lot of uncertainty in the output.
 The histogram displays the output density as approximated by the particles.
 The histogram does not go below zero, and tapers off as values increase.
 The problem here is that the uncertainty is large in relation to the curvature of the function.
-As the uncertainty decreseas, the true output density becomes closer and closer to a DIrac distribution.
+As the uncertainty decreases, the true output density becomes closer and closer to a DIrac distribution.

 The next function has a discontinuity (≈ infinite curvature)